Aconcagua Normal Route Expedition

 The Seven Summits are the mountains climbers talk about when they want a goal big enough to shape years of travel, training, and ambition.
 This page focuses on seven mountain objectives that fit that conversation on Global Adventure Club right now, from accessible first summit bookings to serious expedition-scale climbs.
 Everest sits at the top of that list in every sense: it is the highest, the most committing, and the least forgiving objective in the collection.

 These mountains matter because they test climbers in different ways.
 Kilimanjaro and Fuji are often the entry point.
 Aconcagua and Mera Peak expose how well you handle real altitude over multiple days.
-Kenya and Meru sharpen movement and discipline.
+Meru sharpens movement and discipline.
 Everest is the one that goes beyond all of them in seriousness, consequence, and commitment.

 Start with the best-known bookings in the collection, then compare the mountain-by-mountain breakdown below to see which trip fits your experience, budget, and appetite for altitude.